rikhuijzer/bench/nlu_converters/training/WebApplicationsCorpus_rasa.md

 - Discarding spam mail faster in Gmail
 - Stopping spam emails in Gmail by pattern

-## intent:change_password
-- How do I change my password on TV Tropes?
-- Why can't I change my password and login with Skype?

 ## intent:none
 - Change subject line in new Gmail compose window
 - Email Google Form daily?